andrewjli/express-boilerplate/README.md

 * Download a copy of the repository
   * I recommend not cloning the repository to avoid having to reconfigure git remotes.
 It's easier to just download a clean copy using the "Download ZIP" option to the right.
   * Alternatively, you can fork the repo, make your changes (e.g. rename) and then clone it to use as your own project repo.
-* Install dependencies using npm.
+* Install dependencies using npm
 `$ npm install`
 * Run the app
 `$ node app.js`